 The dome of the cathedral is the most recognizable feature from the exterior of the building and the most arresting in the interior.
 Inspired by the Cathedral of Santa Maria del Fiore in Florence, Italy, the dome is 147 feet high — taller than the Statue of Liberty from her heel to the top of her head.
-The artistic images adorning the interior of this space were handcrafted by decorative artists, painted onto canvases that were later installed in place.
+The artistic images adorning the interior of this space were handcrafted by decorative artists, hand-painted onto canvases that were later installed in place.
 The paintings depict 16 saints, the 12 apostles, Joseph, Mary the Blessed Mother, and Jesus Christ, who stands at 25 feet tall with an arm span of 17 feet.
 The dome is crowned by a cupola with oculus that allows a shaft of light to beam down into the cathedral.

 In addition to its beauty, the design prioritizes sustainability and long-term maintenance and expense.
 An innovative ice storage system freezes water for use with the heating and cooling system during early morning or off-peak hours for use during the heat of the day, when demand is high.
 All lighting, even the traditional wrought-iron chandeliers, feature LED technology.
 The design team chose local and regional artisans for the handcrafted materials in the cathedral wherever possible.